Agenda

 • The complex Arab perception of the west

+Ms. Joya is an activist, writer and a former politician from Afghanistan.
 She served as a Parliamentarian in the National Assembly of Afghanistan from 2005 until early 2007, after being dismissed for publicly denouncing the presence of what she considered to be warlords and war criminals in the Afghan parliament.
+Time magazine placed her on its annual list of the 100 most influential people in the world, and was listed in the Foreign Policy Magazine annual list of the Top 100 Global Thinkers.

-• Ms. Octavia Nasr, Columnist founder, Bridges Media Consulting
+Columnist Founder, Bridges Media Consulting

-• Ms. Nasr is founder of Bridges Media Consulting; a firm that helps businesses and media organizations synchronize traditional and digital strategies.
+Ms. Nasr is founder of Bridges Media Consulting; a firm that helps businesses and media organizations synchronize traditional and digital strategies.

 She is CNN’s former Senior Editor of Mideast Affairs and Co-Creator of the network’s digital international newsgathering strategy.